wjallen/vs-lite/README.md

 Set the max number of 'leftover' molecules you wish to dock, and also set the job parameters as described in the previous step.

+### run.007.cartesian_min.sh

+Run this script after all docking complete.
+Should use many of the same params / input as the previous scripts without any change.

+### run.008.footprint_rescore.sh